This post may contain affiliate links. Please read our disclosure policy.

 Topping Ideas

-Dress them up classic or go all-out.
+Dress them up in classic style or go all out.
 Here are some favorites:

 Classic Fixings: